intel-analytics/ipex-llm/docker/chronos-nightly/README.md

 ```
 According to your network status, this building will cost **15-30 mins**.

-**Tips:** When errors happen like `E: Package 'apt-utils' has no installation candidate`, it's usually related to the bad network status.
+**Tips:** When errors happen like `failed: Connection timed out.`, it's usually related to the bad network status.
 Please build with a proxy.

 ## Run the image
 ```bash